diamante-io/Aurora/services/bridge/README.md

   * `receive` - URL of the webhook where requests will be sent when a new payment is sent to the receiving account.
 The bridge server will keep calling the receive callback indefinitely until 200 OK status is returned by it. **WARNING** The bridge server can send multiple requests to this webhook for a single payment!
 You need to be prepared for it.
 See: [Security](#security).
   * `error` - URL of the webhook where requests will be sent when there is an error with an incoming payment
 * `log_format` - set to `json` for JSON logs
-* `mac_key` - a hcnet secret key used to add MAC headers to a payment notification.
+* `mac_key` - a diamnet secret key used to add MAC headers to a payment notification.

 Check [`bridge_example.cfg`](./bridge_example.cfg).